-On a recent visit to the farmer’s market, I realized not everyone thinks of popping their cauliflower in the oven.
-A woman was staring at the gorgeous heads, apparently pondering her purchase, so I struck up a conversation and she asked me how to cook cauliflower.
+On a visit to the farmer’s market, I realized not everyone thinks of popping their cauliflower in the oven.
+A woman was staring at the gorgeous cruciferous heads in green, purple, and off white, apparently pondering her purchase.
+So I struck up a conversation and she asked me how to cook cauliflower.
 I suggested roasting and she looked at me a bit surprised.
 “Really?
 What do you flavor them with and how long do they need to cook?”
-So when my Sunday farmer’s market visit this past weekend yielded two gorgeous heads of cauliflower – one purple and one green, I decided it’s time to write about this crunchy cruciferous vegetable.

-On Monday night, I cut both heads (they were small) into florets, popped them on a parchment-lined pan (a huge timesaver for clean-up), drizzled them with olive oil, salt and pepper, and popped them in the oven on 400 degrees convect roast.
-About 15 minutes later they were ready – a bit crunchy on the outside, just tender on the inside, and completely devoured by the end of dinner.
-When I took them out of the oven, I drizzled them with meyer lemon juice and we grabbed them straight from the parchment to add to our dinner plates.
+I start by cutting the heads into florets.
+Then I pop them on a parchment-lined pan (a huge timesaver for clean-up), drizzle them with olive oil, salt and pepper.
+Then I place them in the oven on 400 degrees convect roast or 425 degrees regular bake.
+About 15 minutes later they will be ready – a bit crunchy on the outside, just tender on the inside, and completely devoured by the end of dinner.
+When I take them out of the oven, I drizzle them with meyer lemon juice.
+Then we usually grab them straight from the parchment to add to our dinner plates.

-Don’t forget roasted cauliflower when preparing your holiday dinner menus – it makes a nice side dish with so many proteins and marries well with other vegetables.
+Don’t forget roasted cauliflower when preparing your holiday dinner menus – it makes a nice side dish with so many proteins and pairs so well with other vegetables.

 What’s your favorite cauliflower preparation?
 Have you ever roasted it?
 Have you ever tried the other colors and do they taste the same to you as white?
 Leave a comment below – let’s talk about cauliflower!